MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-insights.md

 - Top Tasks
 - Workflow by Category

 More details about insights found in these sections are discussed in the following sections of this article.
-For a step by step guide on checking the insights for workflows in your tenant, see: [Check Workflow Insights (preview)](manage-workflow-insights.md).
+For a step by step guide on checking the insights for workflows in your tenant, see: [Check Workflow Insights](manage-workflow-insights.md).

 ## Workflow Insights summary